 When an interruption of power or short circuit occurs on the line from a lightning strike, an automobile striking a pole, or a critter or tree branch coming into contact with an energized power line a device called an “oil circuit recloser” (OCR) opens to stop it then quickly closes back.
 An OCR is essentially a breaker, functioning much like a breaker in the electrical panel in your home, except it can reset itself automatically.

 Have you ever noticed that blinks often come in sets of three before an outage?
-If the short circuit continues, the OCR will operate or “trip” two more times giving the fault a chance to clear itself.
+If the disruption continues, the OCR will operate or “trip” two more times giving the fault a chance to clear itself.
 If it does, it saves the Cooperative from taking an outage and having to roll a truck.
-If it does not, it stops the flow of electricity, protecting the lines from damage until the problem can be fixed.
+If it does not, the OCR stays open and stops the flow of electricity, protecting the lines from damage until the problem can be fixed.

 Although the process is quick, blinks may cause circuitry in small appliances to lose their electronic memory making it necessary to reset digital clocks and appliances with digital displays.
 Cooperative members can lessen the effect and inconvenience of “blinks” when they occur.

 - When purchasing small appliances and digital clocks, consider models with battery backup or smart devices that can reset themselves.

 - Lease a meter-base surge protector from Craighead Electric to help protect major appliances in your home.